 Q. Are there any discounted registrations available?

 Yes, for select groups.
 For K-12 educators there is the "K-12 Educators Pass" which is free registration, with a valid K-12 school ID.
-Membership must be current through December 1, 2021 and registration must be done onsite at the NCA Registration Area, please note that Registration is not open on Sunday.
+Membership must be current through December 1, 2023.
+Visit the Registration Information webpage for additional details.

 Q. How do I register for Short Courses or Preconferences?